Nioh 3: Split-Glaive Arcanist Build – Switchglaive + Splitstaff

 Switchglaive is the main weapon

-In practice, that means your default flow should start on Switchglaive unless a target is already heavily blocking or sitting on low Ki.
-The weapon is doing the routing work of the build: opening the fight, applying Wind, forcing reactions, and carrying the combo into a stance-swap extension.
+Treat the Switchglaive as the lead.
+It rewards stance-change sequences instead of isolated hits, which makes it your best tool for neutral control, punish openings, and general boss uptime.
+Your default flow should start on Switchglaive unless the target is already heavily blocking or sitting on low Ki.
+The weapon does the routing work of the build: opening the fight, applying Wind, forcing reactions, and carrying the combo into a stance-swap extension.

 Splitstaff is the utility and Ki-break weapon

-Splitstaff is not the star of the build, but it is what makes the overall package hard to defend against.
-The consistent read from recent build discussion is that Splitstaff excels at multi-hit pressure, especially into enemies that like to guard.
-That makes it the tool you switch to when a human target turtles up or when you want to force more Ki damage in a safer, more controlled way.
+The Splitstaff is not the star, but it is what makes the package hard to defend against.
+It excels at multi-hit pressure, especially into enemies that like to guard.
+Switch to it when a human target turtles up or when you want to force more Ki damage in a safer, more controlled way.

-This is the main mistake to avoid: trying to divide field time equally between both weapons.
-A better approach is a Switchglaive-led loop with Splitstaff check-ins whenever you need guard pressure, Ki damage, or a Lightning application that makes the next Switchglaive sequence easier to maintain.
+The main mistake to avoid is dividing field time equally.
+Run a Switchglaive-led loop with Splitstaff check-ins whenever you need guard pressure, Ki damage, or a Lightning application that makes the next Switchglaive sequence easier to maintain.

 Core skills to prioritize

-The best version of this switchglaive build nioh 3 depends heavily on unlocking the stance-swap toolkit, not just grabbing one flashy attack and calling it done.
-The repeated high-value picks in current discussions are the ones that keep your offense flowing across stances and reward good Ki management.
+This build lives or dies on the stance-swap toolkit, not one flashy attack.
+Unlock the skills that keep offense flowing across stances and reward good Ki management.

-• Flux II – the most important support skill in the package.
-This is the engine that lets you keep attacking through stance changes instead of spending the whole fight recovering Ki.
+• Flux II — the most important support skill in the package.
+It increases Ki recovery when you switch stance during a Ki Pulse, so you keep attacking through stance changes instead of spending the fight recovering Ki.

-• Cyclone Wind – a major Switchglaive pressure tool that fits naturally into stance-linked offense.
+• Cyclone Wind — a major Switchglaive pressure tool that slots naturally into stance-linked offense.

-• Infinite Retribution 2 — one of the better payoff skills once your core stance toolkit is online.
+• Infinite Retribution II — one of the better payoff skills once your core stance toolkit is online.

-• Kibosh Kicker — useful for adding practical utility and helping convert pressure into stronger control.
+• Kibosh Kicker — adds practical utility and helps convert pressure into stronger control.

-The common thread is simple: these skills are strong because they help you continue offense, not because they create one oversized hit.
-That is exactly how this build wins.
-You are trying to keep enemies inside a loop where their Ki, mobility, and reaction speed keep getting worse while yours stays stable enough to continue attacking.
+The common thread: these skills are strong because they let you continue offense, not because they create one oversized hit.
+That is how the build wins — you keep enemies in a loop where their Ki, mobility, and reaction speed keep getting worse while yours stays stable enough to keep attacking.

-The most consistent stat recommendation right now is Intellect > Magic > Heart.
-That is the cleanest baseline because it lines up with both the weapon scaling discussion and the build’s need for sustained Ki-positive offense.
+The order is Intellect > Magic > Heart.
+It lines up with this build’s scaling and its need for sustained, Ki-positive offense.

-• Magic second — supports the spellcasting side and strengthens the hybrid identity of the build.
+• Magic second — supports the spellcasting side and strengthens the hybrid identity.

 • Heart third — improves comfort, Ki flow, and the real consistency of stance-heavy combat.

-• Support stats after that — put only what you need into survivability, armor requirements, or utility until later testing gives clearer breakpoints.
+• Support stats after that — put only what you need into survivability and armor requirements so you keep agility tier and stay mobile.

 FinalBoss // Gear